OpenSourceIronman/OverviewOne/README.md

 To run the GPIOcontrol code complete the following steps:
 1) Purchase an Abaco mCOM10K1 (https://goo.gl/KHcO28) Single Board Linux Computer (SBC) and Connect Tech CCG020 (https://goo.gl/IUNXin) carrier board
+2) Run the command "make" to compile the WaitForPinApp.c, GPIOTestapp.c, and COM10K1GPIO.c file.
-2) Run the command "./GPIOTestApp 1" or "./GPIOTestApp 2" to run Unit test number 1 or 2 respectively.
+3) Run the command "./GPIOTestApp 1" or "./GPIOTestApp 2" to run Unit test number 1 or 2 respectively.
-3) You should see a lot of debug statements and no assert failures.
+4) You should see a lot of debug statements and no assert failures.
 You can turn off the debug statements by redefining to "DEBUG_STATEMENTS_ON 0" in the COM10K1GPIO.h file
-4) Make edits to "GPIOTestAPp.c" to begin writing your own code.
+5) Make edits to "GPIOTestAPp.c" to begin writing your own code.
 Run the "make clean" and then "make" commands in the Linux or Windows Cygwin terminal to recompile your code.

 ***SWIFT_XTS_API: Transfer an image or text file from any Linux computer to the SWIFT-XTS (www.tethers.com/SpecSheets/Brochure_SWIFT_XTS.pdf) Software Defined Radio (SDR) and transmit data via S-Band (and X-Band coming soon) RF link to SpecNet Box or Atlas Space Operations (www.atlasground.com) ground station.